The RLC’s Forming Corps

 The Royal Corps of Transport was formed in 1965 when the Royal Army Service Corps’ functions of supply and transport were separated.
 The RCT became responsible for transport whilst supplies became the responsibility of the Royal Army Ordnance Corps.

 Royal Army Ordnance Corps

-In 1414 a Master of Ordnance was appointed with headquarters in the Tower of London.
-As well as being the King's military treasurer and paymaster, the Master of Ordnance was responsible for supplying war materials.
+In 1414 a Master of Ordnance was appointed to support the King’s overseas campaigns and to manage warlike stores held at the Tower of London.
+As well as being the King’s military treasurer and paymaster, the Master of Ordnance was responsible for supplying war materials.

 The Board of Ordnance was established in 1683 as a civilian department of government; responsible for supplying and maintaining military equipment such as ammunition and weapons and also the building and maintenance of dockyards, depots, fortifications and map making.

 Following a number of short-lived ordnance organisations, both the Army Ordnance Department and the Army Ordnance Corps were formed in 1896.
 In 1918 these two organisations were amalgamated and granted the ‘Royal’ prefix thus creating the Royal Army Ordnance Corps.